Version 3.12.0

 Player: I cast a flash cantrip to blind them.

-GM: I'm gonna say casting flash in this context requires a Mediocre Intelligence roll.
-What's your Intelligence?
+GM: I'm gonna say casting flash in this context requires a mediocre intelligence roll.
+What's your intelligence?

 Player: Mediocre.